Hello friends! I’ve been wanting to paint acrylic flowers for weeks now, and today I am sharing all of my tips to create an Acrylic Painting on wood.

 - Have fun.
 Off all the mediums you can choose to paint flowers from, acrylics are the most forgiving and the most fun!
 Play with color, mix and match tones to create something unique.

-acrylic PAINTING on wood video:
+acrylic painting on wood

 Don’t you love the look of an Acrylic Painting on Wood vs canvas?
+The wood grain texture adds an unexpected interest and makes painting with acrylics on wood so special

 I LOVE painting/coloring and drawing flowers and here are a few basic tips: